 Strong Growth in Pet Products.
-According to Packaged Facts, the \$95.0 billion U.S. consumers spent on pet products and services in 2019 nearly doubled their 2009 spending of \$53.7 billion.
-Veterinary channel sales of pet medications grew from an estimated \$6.7 billion in 2018 to \$7.3 billion in 2019, and overall retail sales of pet medications (excluding pet supplements) are estimated to grow from \$9.0 billion in 2019 to \$12.5 billion by 2022, according to Packaged Facts.
+According to Packaged Facts, the \$98.0 billion U.S. consumers spent on pet products and services in 2020 nearly doubled 2010 spending of \$53.7 billion.
+Veterinary channel sales of pet medications grew from an estimated \$7.3 billion in 2019 to \$7.7 billion in 2020, and overall retail sales of pet medications and supplements are estimated to grow from \$9.7 billion in 2018 to \$11.2 billion in 2020, according to Packaged Facts, with pet supplement sales growing from \$636 million in 2018 to \$797 million in 2020 in keeping with increasing consumer attention to pet health and wellness.
 Additionally, our innovative pet treats compete in the U.S. dog and cat treat market, which has grown every year since 2012.
-According to Packaged Facts, the U.S. dog and cat treat market has grown to an estimated \$6.7 billion in 2019 and is estimated to reach \$7.5 billion of retail sales by 2023, representing a CAGR of 3% between 2018 and 2023.
+According to Packaged Facts, the U.S. dog and cat treat market has grown from \$6.5 billion in 2018 to \$7.3 billion in 2020.

 Growth of Pet Medication Purchases from Retail Channel.
-We believe the market for pet medication and health and wellness products in the retail and online channels will likely outpace growth in the broader pet industry.
-The pet owner has increasingly purchased veterinarian grade pet products from the retail channel and e-commerce.
-We believe that migration will continue in the future as more consumers take advantage of the convenience of their local retail store and online, become aware of the significant cost savings that retail channels and online can deliver, and our product penetration at retail increases.
+We believe the market for pet medication and health and wellness products in the retail channel will likely outpace growth in the broader pet industry.
+The pet owner has increasingly purchased veterinarian grade pet products from the retail channel including both brick and mortar and online offerings.
+We believe that migration will continue in the future as more consumers take advantage of the convenience of their local retail store and online, become aware of the significant cost savings that retail channels can deliver, and our product penetration at retail increases.
 Additionally, there is a significant segment of pet owners who have not sought pet health care for a variety of reasons.
 Our affordable high-quality products will help unlock demand and provide customers the leading treatments they want at prices they can afford as the estimated retail share of the U.S. pet medication industry has remained strong and stable over the past decade.
 In addition, we have strong relationships with established distribution to veterinarians and believe we are uniquely positioned to provide veterinarian services within the retail channel, and continue to benefit from this channel expansion.